google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   tree_size:
   : The tree_size of the tree on which to base the proof, in decimal.

 > The `hash` must be calculated as defined in {{tree_leaves}}.
-The `tree_size`
+A v2 STH must
-> must designate an existing v2 STH.
+> exist for the `tree_size`.
 Because of skew, the front-end may not know
-> the requested STH.
+> the requested tree head.
 In that case, it will return the latest STH it knows, along
 > with an inclusion proof to that STH.
-If the front-end knows the requested STH
+If the front-end knows the requested tree head
 > then only `inclusion` is returned.

 Outputs: